In This Article:

 "Refreshed Model 3 ramp continued successfully in Q3 with higher total production and lower cost of goods sold quarter-over-quarter.
 Cybertruck production increased sequentially and achieved a positive gross margin for the first time," Tesla said in its report.

 Tesla said it expects vehicle deliveries to achieve "slight growth" in 2024.
-CEO Elon Musk added during the conference call that 20-30% growth next year is possible, though he couched it as a "best guess."
+CEO Elon Musk added during the conference call that 20%-30% growth next year is possible, though he couched it as a "best guess."

-Ahead of Tesla's Q3 disclosure, shares were down approximately 11% since Tesla revealed its robotaxi, dubbed the Cybercab, at its showy “We, Robot” event from the Warner Bros. studio lot in Burbank, Calif., on Oct.
+Ahead of Tesla's Q3 disclosure, shares were down approximately 11% since Tesla revealed its robotaxi, dubbed the Cybercab, at its showy “We, Robot” event at the Warner Bros. studio lot in Burbank, Calif., on Oct.
 10.